hyurtseven81/hyurtseven81.github.io/resume.md

 >
 > _Dec.
 2021 - Present_

 > *   Leading managers of managers and managers
 > *   Working together with data engineering teams and data science teams collaboratively
-> *   Leading the technical side of local commerce vertical with multiple domains like logistics, assortment, store operations...
+> *   Leading the technical side of local commerce vertical with multiple domains like logistics, assortment, store operations... (over 17 teams under multiple domains)
 > *   Being part of the tribe leadership group to work on tech strategy of the company
 > *   Overseeing squads` work, and ensuring that they build high quality applications and features
 > *   Designing the org. structure/team topologies to keep the performance higher